timotejroiko/astrobot-docs/README.md

 ##### --return2

-This option lets you create a return chart for any planet, not only the sun, by specifying a planet ID, a date and a search direction.
+This option lets you create a return chart for any planet, by specifying a planet ID, a search direction and a date-time-location separated by commas.
 Available search directions are `current`, `next` and `closest`.
 When used on biwheels, this option affects each chart independently.
 For example:

 * `.newchart john --return2=P1, next, now` - john's next lunar return starting from the current date and time
 * `.newchart jack --return2=P2, closest, 5/5/2025 lisbon portugal` - jack's mercury return closest to 5/5/2025 in lisbon portugal